nahuelsiemaszko/report-builder/Loader_SNP/Usage Instructions.md

 # Usage Instructions

-The source file must be named "Modify Data Error."
-If you want to use "Modify Data Error-type 2," you should rename it to "Modify Data Error."
+Both the source and destination files need to be downloaded and located in the same folder.

-Both the source and destination files should be located in the same folder.
+The source file must be named "Modificar Error de datos".
+If you want to try with "Modificar Error de datos - tipo 2", you should rename it to "Modificar Error de datos".

 Open both the source and destination files.